American Sign Language grammar: Name signs

 There are two constraints on arbitrary signs.
 First, it should not mean anything.
 That is, it should not duplicate an existing ASL word.
 Second, there should not be more than one person with the name sign in the local community.
 If a person moves to a new community where someone already has their name sign, then the newcomer is obligated to modify theirs.
-This is usually accomplished by compounding the hand shape, so that the first tap of the sign takes the initial of the person's first English name, and the second tap takes the initial of their last name.
+This is usually accomplished by compounding the handshape, so that the first tap of the sign takes the initial of the person's first English name, and the second tap takes the initial of their last name.
 There are potentially thousands of such compound-initial signs.

 Descriptive name signs are not initialized, but rather use non-core ASL signs.
 They tend to be assigned and used by children, rather like "Blinky" in English.
 Parents do not give such names to their children, but most Deaf people do not have deaf parents and are assigned their name sign by classmates in their first school for the deaf.
 At most 10% of Deaf people retain such name signs into adulthood..
 Arbitrary name signs became established very early in the history of ASL.
 Descriptive name signs refer to a person's appearance or personality.

 The two systems, arbitrary and descriptive, are sometimes combined, usually for humorous purposes.
 Hearing people learning ASL are also often assigned combined name signs.
 This is not traditional for Deaf people.
 Sometimes people with very short English names, such as "Ann" or "Lee", or ones that flow easily, such as "Larry", may never acquire a name sign, but may instead be referred to with finger-spelling.

+Parameters

+There are five official parameters in American Sign Language that dictate meaning and grammar.
+There is a sixth honorary parameter known as proximalization.

+Signs can share several of the same parameters.
+The difference in at least one parameter accounts for the difference in meaning or grammar.

+Handshape

+Handshapes in ASL consist of the fingerspelling alphabet (A–Z) as well as other variations.
+For BROWN and TAN, the location, movement, and palm orientation are the same, but the handshape differs.
+It consists of B for BROWN, and T for TAN.

+The ASL handshape parameter contains over 55 handshapes, which is over double the amount contained in the Latin-script alphabet.
+Some of the differences between these handshapes are small.
+These handshapes play into morphology and how meaning changes based on minuscule details.

+Depending on the handshape, a different grammatical meaning can be portrayed.

+Palm orientation

+The palm orientation in ASL refers to which direction the hand's center faces during a sign.
+There are documented differences possible for palm orientation: